javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 But there's a subtle difference between `Array.from(obj)` and `[...obj]`:

 - `Array.from` operates on both array-likes and iterables.
-- The spread operator operates only on iterables.
+- The spread syntax works only with iterables.

 So, for the task of turning something into an array, `Array.from` tends to be more universal.

 ## Summary

-When we see `"..."` in the code, it is either rest parameters or the spread operator.
+When we see `"..."` in the code, it is either rest parameters or the spread syntax.

 There's an easy way to distinguish between them:

 - When `...` is at the end of function parameters, it's "rest parameters" and gathers the rest of the list of arguments into an array.
-- When `...` occurs in a function call or alike, it's called a "spread operator" and expands an array into a list.
+- When `...` occurs in a function call or alike, it's called a "spread syntax" and expands an array into a list.

 Use patterns:

 - Rest parameters are used to create functions that accept any number of arguments.
-- The spread operator is used to pass an array to functions that normally require a list of many arguments.
+- The spread syntax is used to pass an array to functions that normally require a list of many arguments.

 Together they help to travel between a list and an array of parameters with ease.